shunkongcheung/no-unused-styling/docs/rules/no-unused-styling.md

 ```

 ## When Not To Use It

-Give a short description of when it would be appropriate to turn off this rule.
+Recommend to set at `warn` level only.
+This rules detect unused style class names.
+When left unused, they would still cause no errors.

 ## Further Reading

 watch [this](../../assets/02-discovery.gif) to see how `mergeStyleSets()` and it's classNames are discovered.

 There are two main parts as to discover classNames.
 First, we have to discover any usage of `mergeStyleSets()`.
-This part is straight forward.
-With a simple change, we modified existing code where `test()` is found, into `mergeStyleSets()`.

 According to the fluentui's [source code](https://github.com/microsoft/fluentui/blob/master/packages/merge-styles/src/mergeStyles.ts). `mergeStyleSets()` can be called with a few combination of arguments:
 1. with an object: `mergeStyleSets({...})`